Why Do Outreach?

 - If Jupiter will be up, check to see if the Great Red Spot will be visible

-Once a month during the school year the department opens the Tombaugh Campus Observatory to the public for roughly an hour on a Friday night.
+One Friday a month during the school year, the department opens the Tombaugh Campus Observatory to the public for our Department Open House. for roughly an hour.
 Both faculty and grad students help out for this event.
 Together they might pick the objects to show in the telescopes, but it’s the faculty member’s responsibility to prepare and give a talk and the grad students’ responsibility to run the telescopes/laser pointer/hand out sky maps (in English and in Spanish!).
 We suggest you print a sky map out in color, first, and then make black and white photocopies (darkening it slightly).
 If you print the sky map out on the black and white printer, the Milky Way vanishes completely.

 This event does not count as community service, but each grad student is assigned to one night per year.
 Someone (usually Tom Harrison) will e-mail a schedule to everyone around the beginning of the fall semester.
 You are allowed to switch nights with other students; just make sure to let the faculty members know.